kazuho/komake/README.md

 Komake is a wrapper for make (1) that resolves this problem, by limiting the concurrency of make (1) building sub-projects to exactly one.

+## Setting Concurrency

+In order to achieve the necessary concurrency, users are advised to set the argument of `-j` option to the number of CPU cores plus the number of make (1) processes that may be invoked.
+This is because make (1) processes being delayed due to the concurrency limitation counts towards the concurrency as well.

 ## Notes

-While komake is meant to work, do not assume that you can win by using komake.
+While komake is meant to work, Japanese users should not assume that you can win by using komake.
 Read the name carefully.